lengendhao/awesome-LLM-Mind/README.md

 - Do personality tests generalize to Large Language Models?, 2023.11 [[paper]](https://arxiv.org/pdf/2311.05297.pdf)
 - Is Cognition and Action Consistent or Not: Investigating Large Language Model’s Personality, 2024.02 [[paper]](https://arxiv.org/pdf/2402.14679.pdf)
 - Stick to your Role!
 Stability of Personal Values Expressed in Large Language Models, 2024.02 [[paper]](https://arxiv.org/pdf/2402.14846.pdf)
+- On the Decision-Making Abilities in Role-Playing using Large Language Models, 2024.02 [[paper]](https://arxiv.org/pdf/2402.18807.pdf)

 ## Mental Health of LLM
 - Does GPT-3 Demonstrate Psychopathy?
 Evaluating Large Language Models from a Psychological Perspective, 2022.12 [[paper]](https://arxiv.org/pdf/2212.10529.pdf)